 When a homeowner is selling his property for less than the amount owed to the lender, this is called a short sale.
-Lenders don't encourage this practice.
-However, in today's market, the lender may agree because it may be better for the lender to get the property sold, rather than foreclose and then have to resell the property later.
-Depending on the net proceeds offered by the sale, the lender may decide to accept the offer especially if the net proceeds exceed what the lender would receive after reselling the property after foreclosure.
-In the case of a foreclosure, the lender would have to safeguard and carry the property until it sells and incur costs preparing the property for sale.
-What the lender agrees to accept is the net proceeds in exchange for releasing the lien(s) on the property.
+Lenders don’t encourage this practice.
+However, a lender may agree to accept less than what is owed when the mortgage is in default.
+Depending on the net proceeds offered by the sale, the lender may decide to accept an offer, especially if the net proceeds are expected to meet or exceed what the lender would receive after reselling the property after foreclosure.
+Additionally, in the case of foreclosure, the lender would have to safeguard and carry the property until it sells, and incur costs preparing the property for sale.

-There are advantages to hiring a real estate attorney who is an experienced short sale negotiator to handle your short sale.
-The attorney is working on behalf of the seller and can work with the seller's agent to get the short sale approved, is generally someone who is familiar with short sale procedures employed by lenders and can devote the time to getting your short sale reviewed and ultimately approved in a timely manner.
-The attorney represents the seller and is paid independently from the agent, often from the proceeds of the sale.
+The attorney is working on behalf of the seller and can work with all parties to get the short sale approved, is generally someone who is familiar with short sale procedures employed by lenders, and can devote the time to getting your short sale reviewed and ultimately approved in a timely manner.
+The attorney is working for the seller and is paid independently from the agent, sometimes the legal fee is paid by the prospective buyer.

 Depending on your circumstances, there may be other options available to you.
-It is generally to a homeowner's advantage to avoid foreclosure because of serious credit ramifications.
-A foreclosure will affect your credit score and remain on your credit report as a public record, for up to 10 years after the foreclosure is reported by the lender.
+It is generally to a homeowner’s advantage to avoid foreclosure, because of serious credit ramifications.
+A foreclosure will affect your credit score and remain on your credit report as a public record, for up to ten years after the foreclosure is reported by the lender.
 It is believed that a short sale will have a far less negative impact on your credit report and may be reported for a shorter period of time.
 With a short sale, a homeowner may have a chance to rebuild their credit sooner, and possibly qualify to purchase a home in the future, much sooner than in the case of a foreclosure.
-Homeowners should consult a credit adviser to determine the impact a short sale may have on their credit report.
+Homeowners should consult a credit advisor to determine the impact a short sale may have on their credit report.
 A short sale may present a good opportunity to avoid foreclosure, but there may be alternatives, in your particular situation.
-Need information?
-Contact me, an attorney at Marine View Law & Escrow who successfully negotiate short sales daily.
+Need Information?
+Contact the attorneys at Marine View Law to speak to an attorney who successfully negotiate short sales daily.

 Remember, the information on this website is informational in nature and should not be considered legal advice appropriate for your situation.
-Individual circumstances vary, so for best results contact an attorney who can assess your needs and determine whether a short sale is right for you as a homeowner.
+Individual circumstances vary, so for best results contact an attorney who can assess your needs and determine whether a short sale is right for you as a property owner.